Banlieue: 1981 riots

 In the summer of 1981, events involving young Franco-Maghrebis were met with varying reactions from the French public.
 Within the banlieues, events, called rodeos, would occur, where young "banlieusards" would steal cars and perform stunts and race them.
 Then, before the police could catch them, they would abandon the cars and set them on fire.

 In July and August 1981, around 250 cars were vandalised.
 Grassroots groups began to demonstrate in public in 1983 and 1984 to publicise the problems of the Beurs and immigrants in France.

 2005 riots

 Violent clashes between hundreds of youths and French police in the Paris banlieue of Clichy-sous-Bois began on 27 October 2005 and continued for more than 17 nights.
 The 2005 Paris suburb riots were triggered by the deaths of two teenagers (of black and Maghrebi descent) allegedly attempting to hide from police in an electrical substation, who were electrocuted.

 2020 riots

 From 18 April 2020, Paris saw several nights of violent clashes over police treatment of ethnic minorities in the banlieues during the COVID-19 lockdown.

+2023 riots

 Filmography

 A number of films, both fiction and documentary, have focused on the banlieues.
 A selection are listed below.